What is the point of this?

 Is this event free?

 Yes and no!
 You do not have to pay to attend this event.
-However, the host and researchers are giving up their time freely, in the hope that you will choose to make a donation to Alzheimer’s Research UK, using the donation link at this top of this page.
+However, the host and researchers are giving up their time freely, in the hope that you will choose to make a donation, using the donation link at this top of this page.

 How do I donate, who gets the money, and what will they do with it?